pgale61/crm-docs/README.md

   * Architecture and Options (Diagram(s) plus description of each deployment option)
   * Network and Resource Requirements and Recommendations
     * Clear tabular info for each item describing.
 What the item is and why it's needed.
 Minimum settings, Recommended settings etc
-  * Seecurity and Firewall Requirements
+  * Security and Firewall Requirements
     * List of Generic FW rules required
     * Details of IaaS permissions required by Tenant/ Service Account used by CRM
   * Flavor / Instance Type requirements